danpeirce/ESP32_OTA_FILESYS/readme.md

 The Arduino V2.0 IDE does not yet include the 'Sketch Data Upload' plugin.

-This program provides a web-based interface for
+This program provides a WiFi HTTP interface for

 * OTA
 * File system formatting